juniorsundarCasual/TGT/vault/volume-2.chapter-076.md

 "Did father say who the guest was?"
 Jean asked casually.

-"To answer the young miss, the Lord only revealed that the guest was some teacher from the Radiant Academy," Josie answered.
+"To answer the Young Miss, the Lord only revealed that the guest was some teacher from the Radiant Academy," Josie answered.

 "Another one?
 Father should just give up.
 Magic and cultivation just aren't in my destiny," Jean muttered.

-Josie quickly responded with a serious tone, "Young miss should not disparage herself!
-This slave firmly believes that the young miss will one day soar through the heavens!"
+Josie quickly responded with a serious tone, "Young Miss should not disparage herself!
+This slave firmly believes that the Young Miss will one day soar through the heavens!"

 Jean wanted to chuckle in amusement, yet she just couldn't vocalise the emotion.